A simple dry rub and 75 minutes in the oven are all it takes to produce beautifully marbled, flavorful and juicy ribeye roast.

 - 2 teaspoons kosher salt

 - 1 teaspoon dried thyme

 - 1 teaspoon black pepper

-- 3 lb. boneless ribeye roast
+- 3 lb. boneless ribeye roast, USDA prime

 - In a small bowl, use a fork to mix together the salt, garlic powder, sage, thyme and black pepper.
-Rub all over the roast, pressing to make sure rub adheres to the meat.
+Rub all over the roast, pressing to make sure the rub adheres to the meat.

 - Place the meat, fat side up, on a rack in a roasting pan and allow it to get to room temperature, about 1 hour.